 The machineName parameter syntax is invalid.
 It might have length zero (0).

-The machineName parameter is a null reference (Nothing in Visual Basic).
+The machineName parameter is Nothing.

 The operating system platform does not support this operation on remote computers.